aahnik/wappdriver/README.md

 API for WhatsApp Web Automation

-Wondering how to send WhatsApp messages using Python using only few lines of code? **You have come to the right place!**
+Wondering how to send WhatsApp messages using Python using only three lines of code? **You have come to the right place!**

 [![Tests](https://img.shields.io/badge/tests-passing-green)](https://aahnik.github.io/wappdriver/docs/Tests.html)